-You can cross-sell complimentary items by showing related items using a ‘bought together’ strategy.
+You can cross-sell complementary items by showing related items using a ‘bought together’ strategy.

 For instance, if a customer is looking at hiking boots, you can use product recommendations to show them related products such as a waterproof coat, hiking trousers or a tent.

 You can also upsell products by showing similar items that may have a higher price tag.

 Both of these strategies boost AOV by encouraging shoppers to add more items to their baskets that they may not have thought of purchasing in the first place.

 Another way in which you can encourage last-minute purchases on your site is through basket page recommendations.